MolarVerse/PQEnalyzer/README.md

 # PQEnalyzer
-Energy and Parameter Analyzer of Molecular Dynamic Trajectories - PIMD-QMCF
+Energy and Parameter Analyzer for Molecular Dynamic Trajectories - PIMD-QMCF